 What is Double extortion ransomware?

 Double extortion ransomware encrypts files and exports data to blackmail victims into paying a ransom.
 With this ransomware, attackers threaten to publish stolen data if their demands are unmet, meaning that, even if victims restore their data from backup, the attacker still has power over them.
 However, paying the ransom does not guarantee the protection of the data either, as the attackers have access to the stolen data.

 Through Leakware (also known as Doxware), the attacker threatens to release the data on public domains instead of destroying the data.
 These attacks target organizations like banks and nationalized entities (including governmental organizations) that handle confidential or sensitive data.

 What is RaaS (Ransomware as a Service)?

 RaaS creators rent access to a ransomware strain from cybercriminals who offer it as a pay-for-use service.
 RaaS perpetrators host their ransomware on dark net sites, allowing criminals to purchase it as a subscription, like a SaaS model.
-The fees depend on the ransomware’s complexity & features; generally, there’s an entry fee to become a member.
+The fees depend on the ransomware’s complexity & features; generally, becoming a member is an entry fee.
 After RaaS perpetrators infect computers and collect ransom payments, some part of the ransom is paid to the RaaS creator under whatever terms they agreed to while conspiring.

 What is Scareware?